 - To administer our contract for user generated content with you (where you submit content to a digital PMI touchpoint)

-- To provide you with press releases, e-mail alerts and newsletters
+- To provide you with press releases and e-mail alerts

 - To enable you to use PMI touchpoints, and to customize your experiences of PMI touchpoints

-- For business analytics and improvements, including improving PMI products, PMI touchpoints, and the information that we (or our affiliates) provide to those interested in our companies
+- For business analytics, statistical or scientific purposes, including improving PMI touchpoints and services, and the information that we (or our affiliates) provide to those interested in our companies

 - For other purposes that we notify you of, or will be clear from the context, at the point information about you is first collected